Philosophy of accounting

 The philosophy of accounting is the conceptual framework for the professional preparation and auditing of financial statements and accounts.
 The issues which arise include the difficulty of establishing a true and fair value of an enterprise and its assets; the moral basis of disclosure and discretion; the standards and laws required to satisfy the political needs of investors, employees and other stakeholders.

 The discipline of accounting insists that transparency is achievable.
 Fairness has an important role in the practice of accounting.
 Accordingly, it seems appropriate that philosophy as a relevant way of understanding truth and fairness in accounting is well considered.
-Some authors have already underlined the key role played by philosophy in accounting such as social justice, ethical conscience, economic entitlement etc. Thus concepts like fairness, justice, equity, and truth have a due place in accounting.
+Some authors have already underlined the key role played by philosophy in accounting with principles such as substance over form, ethics, and accountability, therefore more abstract concepts like fairness, justice, equity, and truth have a due place in accounting.

 Introduction

-Often, accountants are trusted to provide the knowledge such as financial statement in which financial/managerial decisions are based.
+Often, accountants are trusted to provide the information upon which financial/managerial decisions are based.
 According to the IASB project, conceptual framework, it states the role of financial report as 'The primary users need information about the resources of the entity not only to assess an entity's prospects for future net cash inflows but also how effectively and efficiently management has discharged their responsibilities to use the entity's existing resources' Such great significance is put on the role of accounting in business industry yet the issue of trust has always been the fundamental problem.
 Mackenzie says 'Trust in numbers, however, works only if those who produce the numbers can be trusted.'

 Evaluating and understanding the fundamental ideas of accounting is extremely important as they establish the foundational structures of accounting in which most of the constructed knowledge is based on.
 It introduces the principles of accounting which provide the understanding of reasons behind all decisions.